1. Email us at Cancerdata, or call us at 1-800-252-8059 to discuss the feasibility and timeline of your proposal.

 Austin, TX 78701

 5. Once TCR has obtained required DSHS signatures on your completed IRB forms, we will send you a PDF of the entire signed application.
-You must make 16 photocopies of the PDF (collated, double-sided, no staples) and mail them to Paul Betts at the above address, so that they arrive by the last business day of the month.
+You must make 16 photocopies of the PDF (collated, double-sided, no staples) and mail them to the address listed above, so that they arrive by the last business day of the month.
 We will submit the DSHS-IRB packet on your behalf.
 Applications for which photocopies are received after the deadline will be delayed for IRB consideration for an additional month.

 6. On average, time from initial TCR application to IRB approval is about three months.